Drug ETFs Surge on M&A Activity (AGN, VRX, IHE, XPH, PPH, AZN)

 This weekend there was a rumor that Pfizer (NYSE: PFE) could make a bid for AstraZeneca (NYSE: AZN) that would make it one of the largest deals in the sector, upwards of $100 billion.
 And then there was Novartis (NYSE: NVS) buying the oncology unit at GlaxoSmithKline (NYSE: GSK) for over $15 billion.

 The flurry of M&A activity has helped the sector rebound from a nasty sell-off that was led by the biotech stocks over the last month.
 The moves over the last few days show the strength of the sector and the cash that is available for even more mergers in the future.

 When there is M&A activity in a sector it typically creates excitement and it attracts new money.
 This trend will help all pharma-related ETFs.
-The iShares U.S. Pharmaceutical ETF (NYSE: IHE)has exposure to Pfizer and Allergen, with both stocks in the top six holdings.
+The iShares U.S. Pharmaceutical ETF (NYSE: IHE) has exposure to PFE and AGN, with both stocks in the top six holdings.
 In the last 12 months the ETF is up 26.5 percent and it charges an expense ratio of 0.45 percent.

 The SPDR S&P Pharmaceuticals ETF (NYSE: XPH) also has AGN and PFE in its top holdings at number two and number nine, respectively.
 The ETF is up 42 percent in the last year and it charges an expense ratio of 0.35 percent.